illinois-cs419/illinois-cs419.github.io/_assignments/mp3.md

 2. Convert the Photo Sphere images to 6 cubemap images.
 You can use any of the following options:
 + Use [this site]()
 + Use [this site](http://pano.sentiovr.com/)
 + Do it yourself using code...check out [this stackoverflow post](https://stackoverflow.com/questions/29678510/convert-21-equirectangular-panorama-to-cube-map).
-If you are really interested in computational photography you can try this option.

 This does not have to be perfect.
 There will be some artifacts in your images, and that's fine.